Our top 10 ERP vendors in the industry for Shopify Plus.

 - Allows you to build in simple business rules for how that single source of inventory is distributed across sales channels

 - Aggregate orders from all sales channels into one system and distribute orders based on business rules to one or many fulfillment nodes

 - Process fulfillments from one or many nodes and sync back to the source sales channel

-If you are considering multiple Shopify stores or multiple Shopify Plus stores, review some of the ChannelApe solutions has used for other sellers like you.
+Managing multiple Shopify stores can be a headache but if you are considering multiple Shopify stores or multiple Shopify Plus stores, review some of the ChannelApe solutions have used for other sellers like you.